-You may also see ESP, ESC (Electronic Stability Control), EDL (Electronic Differential Lock), and Brake light, along with the ABS light.
+You may also see ESP, ESC (Electronic Stability Control), EDL (Electronic Differential Lock), Brake light, and ABS light.

 What Causes Audi ABS Light to Come On?

 Common problems that cause Audi ABS light to come on include: